MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-least-privilege-monitoring.md

 ## SQL Server Reporting Services Instance

-To configure permissions on an instance of SQL Server Reporting Services, follow these steps:
+To configure permissions on an instance of SQL Server Reporting Services, perform the following steps:

 1. Open a web browser and connect to SSRS Report Manager.